The Galaxy Group Merger Origin of the Cloverleaf Odd Radio Circle System

 \subsection{Spectral analysis}

-We select \texttt{FLAG==0} events for spectral analysis.
+We selected \texttt{FLAG==0} events for spectral analysis within the 3\arcmin\ radius region surrounding the centroid of the two X-ray peaks shown in Fig.~\ref{fig:xray_image}.
 The background components consist of celestial X-ray photons and \ac{nxb} components.
-The former one includes foreground emission from \ac{lhb} \ac{gh}, and \ac{cxb} as described in \citet{Bulbul2012}.
-In addition to the \xmm spectra, we extract the combined spectrum (TM8) of the public eROSITA All-Sky Survey (eRASS1) observations in a region between 0.5--1~degree annulus centered on the Cloverleaf ORC by \texttt{srctool} in the eROSITA Science Analysis Software System (eSASS) software to constraint the foreground components and the contribution from the Milky Way Halo to the background emission.
+The former includes foreground emission from the \ac{gh} and \ac{cxb} as described in \citet{Bulbul2012}.
+In addition to the \xmm spectra, we extracted the combined spectrum (TM8) of the public eROSITA All-Sky Survey (eRASS1) observations in a region between 0.5--1~degree annulus centered on the Cloverleaf ORC by \texttt{srctool} in the eROSITA Science Analysis Software System (eSASS) software to constrain the foreground components and the contribution from the Milky Way halo to the background emission.
 The detected eRASS1 point and extended sources are masked when extracting the eRASS1 spectrum using the public catalogs \citep{Bulbul2024, Merloni2024, Kluge2024}.

-We use the X-ray spectral fitting package (XSPEC) to co-fit the XMM-Newton and eROSITA spectra.
-All spectra are optimally binned using \texttt{ftgrouppha} before loading into XSPEC \citep{Kaastra2016}.
+We used the X-ray spectral fitting package (XSPEC) to co-fit the XMM-Newton and eROSITA spectra.
+All spectra were optimally binned using \texttt{ftgrouppha} before loading into XSPEC \citep{Kaastra2016}.
 The detailed configurations of the background model components are described in Appendix~\ref{app:spec}.
-The four spectra are fit simultaneously to constrain the temperature of the diffuse X-ray emission and model the foreground and the particle background.
-We extract a global spectrum using a $3\arcmin$ aperture, including the northern and southern X-ray peaks.
-The low signal-to-noise PN observations do not allow a detailed study of the metal and temperature distribution of the system.
-Therefore, we freeze the abundance to be $0.3Z_\sun$ for the rest of the spectral fits as typically assumed in galaxy clusters and groups \citep[for instance, ][]{Bulbul2016, Mernier2018, Liu2020}.
+The four spectra were fit simultaneously to constrain the temperature of the diffuse X-ray emission and model the foreground and the particle background.
+We extracted a global spectrum using a $3\arcmin$ aperture, including the northern and southern X-ray peaks.
+The low signal-to-noise PN observations did not allow a detailed study of the metal and temperature distribution of the system.
+Therefore, we froze the abundance to be $0.3Z_{\rm sun}$ for the rest of the spectral fits as typically assumed in galaxy clusters and groups \citep[e.g.,][]{Bulbul2016, Mernier2018, Liu2020}.